AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-start-workflow.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Starting the workflow
+title: Start the workflow
 description: Learn how to perform A/B testing through a dedicated use case.
 audience: delivery
 content-type: reference
 topic-tags: a-b-testing
 ---

-# Starting the workflow {#step-7--starting-the-workflow}
+# Start the workflow {#step-7--starting-the-workflow}

 1. Click **[!UICONTROL Start]** the workflow.